goldenforever/alternating-subsequence/README.md

 Python 3 implementation of BSP maximum length of an alternating subsequence.

-i.e. this:

-Q2 of potentially the most unreasonable assignment ever received by a set of humans.
+i.e. Q2 of potentially the most unreasonable assignment ever received by a set of humans :D.

 Works for ints/floats and even ridiculous cases where all the numbers sent to a processor are equal.